jvario/Custom-Template-Matching/README.md

 # Custom Template Matching Algorithm
-Object detection using color histograms over overlapping patches using custom thresholds This is a university project.
+Object detection using color histograms over overlapping patches using custom thresholds.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.